Agamidae

-Agamidae is a family of over 300 species of iguanian lizards indigenous to Africa, Asia, Australia, and a few in Southern Europe.
+Agamidae is a family containing 582 species in 64 genera of iguanian lizards indigenous to Africa, Asia, Australia, and a few locations in Southern Europe.
 Many species are commonly called dragons or dragon lizards.

 Overview

-Phylogenetically, they may be sister to the Iguanidae, and have a similar appearance.
+Phylogenetically, they may be sister to the Iguanidae, and have similar appearances.
 Agamids usually have well-developed, strong legs.
 Their tails cannot be shed and regenerated like those of geckos (and several other families such as skinks), though a certain amount of regeneration is observed in some.
 Many agamid species are capable of limited change of their colours to regulate their body temperature.
 In some species, males are more brightly coloured than females, and colours play a part in signaling and reproductive behaviours.
 Although agamids generally inhabit warm environments, ranging from hot deserts to tropical rainforests, at least one species, the mountain dragon, is found in cooler regions.
 They are particularly diverse in Australia.

-This group of lizards includes some more popularly known, such as the domesticated bearded dragon, Chinese water dragon and Uromastyx species.
+This group of lizards includes some more popularly known, such as the domesticated bearded dragon, Chinese water dragon, and Uromastyx species.

 One of the key distinguishing features of the agamids is their teeth, which are borne on the outer rim of their mouths (acrodonts), rather than on the inner side of their jaws (pleurodonts).
-This feature is shared with the chameleons, but is otherwise unusual among lizards, but is shared with the tuatara.
-Agamid lizards are generally diurnal, with good vision, and include a number of arboreal species, in addition to ground- and rock-dwellers.
-Most need to bask in the sun to maintain elevated body temperatures, meaning they are heliothermic.
-They generally feed on insects and other arthropods (such as spiders), although for some larger species it may include small reptiles or mammals, nestling birds, flowers or other vegetable matter in their diets.
+This feature is shared with the chameleons and the tuatara, but is otherwise unusual among lizards.
+Agamid lizards are generally diurnal, with good vision, and include a number of arboreal species, in addition to ground and rock dwellers.
+Most need to bask in the sun to maintain elevated body temperatures (heliothermic).
+They generally feed on insects and other arthropods (such as spiders), although for some larger species, their diet may include small reptiles or mammals, nestling birds, and flowers or other vegetable matter.

 Reproduction

-The great majority of agamid species are oviparous.
+A great many agamid species are oviparous.
 The eggs are mostly found in damp soil or rotting logs to retain enough moisture during the incubation period.
-The clutch size varies from 4-10 eggs for most species, and incubation period lasts from around 6-8 weeks.
-Specifically in the Leiolepidinae subfamily of agamids, all species use a burrowing system that reaches moist soil and this is where eggs are deposited in late spring/early summer or at the beginning of the dry season.
-The Leiolepidinae burrow system is also used for daily or seasonal retreats as it allows them to regulate their body temperature or acts as a refuge from predators.
+The clutch size varies from four to 10 eggs for most species, and incubation period lasts around 6–8 weeks.
+Specifically in the Leiolepidinae subfamily of agamids, all species use a burrowing system that reaches moist soil, where eggs are deposited in late spring/early summer or at the beginning of the dry season.
+The Leiolepidinae burrow system is also used for daily or seasonal retreats, as it allows them to regulate their body temperature or gain refuge from predators.